Cartoon kids reading to each other

 Read Across America Teaching Tools

-The NEA provides resources for teaching this book and exploring the importance of reading within the community.
+The NEA provides resources at nea.org for exploring the importance of reading within the community.
 Here are a few more ideas for celebrating Read Across America:

 Book Scavenger Hunt